Jamesits/umbrella/README.md

 ### Known Issues

-* Integrated auth doesn't work, please log in yourself on the backup computer
+* Integrated auth doesn't work for git (but works for providers), please log in yourself on the backup computer

 ### Snapshots and Incremental Backups